Netflix new subscriber signups plummeted over the summer, marking the end of pandemic-fueled growth

-The streaming company had seen massive subscriber spikes since early 2020, gaining 16 million global subscribers in the quarter ending in March, as quarantines dominated Europe and began taking hold in the U.S. Robust growth continued in the spring, with the April-June period seeing Netflix rack up a net addition of 10.2 million subscribers around the world.
+The streaming company had seen massive subscriber spikes since early 2020, gaining 16 million global subscribers in the quarter ending in March, as stay-at-home orders dominated in Europe and began taking hold in the United States.
+Robust growth continued in the spring, with the period from April to June seeing Netflix rack up a net addition of 10.1 million subscribers around the world.

-But July, August and September — historically a strong quarter for Netflix — much slower growth, including just 177,000 adds in the U.S. The period was one in which many Americans emerged from lockdown to gather in outdoor locations.
+But July, August and September — historically a strong quarter for Netflix — saw much slower growth, including just 177,000 adds in the United States.
+The period was one in which many Americans emerged from shutdowns to gather in outdoor locations.
 Netflix had drawn nearly 3 million new American subscribers in the spring.

 “As expected, growth has slowed,” the company’s executives said in a letter to investors.
-“We think this is primarily due to our record first half results,” it added, suggesting many people who would think about subscribing during the pandemic already had.
+“We think this is primarily due to our record first half results,” it added, suggesting that many people who would think about subscribing during the pandemic already had.

 The 2.2 million figure is also way down from the 6.7 million Netflix added in the same period last summer.

-While the numbers could be viewed as partly a function of subscriber cancellations over the controversial “Cuties,” data have shown that this is not likely to have a material impact.
+While the numbers could be viewed as partly a function of subscriber cancellations over the controversial “Cuties,” data has shown this is not likely to have a material impact.

 Analysts are unlikely to be concerned with the subscriber slowdown, though, in part because the company is approaching 200 million worldwide subscribers.
 Its official count was 193 million coming into the quarter.
 Those figures are well above its nearest streaming competitor, Disney Plus, which several months ago reported it had topped 60 million subscribers worldwide.